fommil/fpmortals/manuscript/under-review.md

 -   `Int` has 4,294,967,295 values
 -   `String` has effectively infinite values

-To find the complexity of a product, synonymous with a tuple, we multiply the complexity of each part.
+To find the complexity of a product, we multiply the complexity of each part.

 -   `(Boolean, Boolean)` has 4 values (`2*2`)
 -   `(Boolean, Boolean, Boolean)` has 8 values (`2*2*2`)

-To find the complexity of a coproduct, synonymous with nested `Either`, we add the complexity of each part.
+To find the complexity of a coproduct, we add the complexity of each part.

 -   `Either[Boolean, Boolean]` has 4 values (`2+2`)
 -   `Either[Boolean, Either[Boolean, Boolean]]` has 6 values (`2+2+2`)

-To find the complexity of a GADT, multiply by the complexity of the type parameter for each entry:
+To find the complexity of a GADT, multiply each part by the complexity of the type parameter:

 -   `Option[Boolean]` has 3 values, `Some[Boolean]` and `None` (`2+1`)

+In FP, functions are *total* and must return a value for every input, no `Exception`.
+Minimising the complexity of inputs and outputs is the best way to achieve totality.
+As a rule of thumb, it is a sign of a badly designed function when the complexity of a function's return value is larger than the product of its inputs: it becomes a source of entropy.

-The complexity of a total function is the number of functions that could exist to satisfy the types, the output complexity to the power of the input complexity:
+The complexity of a total function itself is the number of possible functions that can satisfy the type signature: the output to the power of the input.

 -   `Unit=>Boolean` has complexity 2
 -   `Boolean=>Boolean` has complexity 4
--   `Option[Boolean]=>Option[Boolean]` has complexity 9
+-   `Option[Boolean]=>Option[Boolean]` has complexity 27
 -   `Boolean=>Int` is a mere quintillion going on a sextillion.
--   `Int=>Boolean` is so big that if all implementations were assigned a unique number, each key would be 4GB.
-There may be more possible implementations than there are particles in the universe.
+-   `Int=>Boolean` is so big that if all implementations were assigned a unique number, each number would be 4GB.

-In reality, `Int=>Boolean` will be something simple like `isOdd`, `isEven` or a `bitset`.
-Functions are complicated, so do not put functions on your ADTs unless absolutely necessary: perhaps it could be better replaced with a coproduct of the limited set of functions that are relevant.
+In reality, `Int=>Boolean` will be something simple like `isOdd`, `isEven` or a sparse `BitSet`.
+This function, when used in an ADT, could be better replaced with a coproduct labelling the limited set of functions that are relevant.

-As a rule of thumb, it is a sign of a badly designed function when the complexity of a function's return value is larger than the product of its inputs, like a source of entropy.

 When your complexity is always "infinity in, infinity out" you should consider introducing more restrictive data types and performing validation closer to the point of input.
-A powerful technique to reduce complexity is *type refinement* which merits a dedicated chapter later in the book and allows the compiler to keep track of more information than the bytecode, e.g. if a number is within a specific bound.
+A powerful technique to reduce complexity is *type refinement* which merits a dedicated chapter later in the book.
+It allows the compiler to keep track of more information than is in the bytecode, e.g. if a number is within a specific bound.

 ### Prefer Coproduct over Product